Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 #entangled[4.1 is referenced by: ] #entangledRules(("3.1.1", "6.1.1"))\
 4.1.1) The run is considered complete once every advancement has been achieved.
 - 4.1.1.a) Timing ends once the chat notification for the last advancement is shown.
-4.1.2) <4.1.2> A runner may segment their run if and only if they follow the rules regarding segmentation as outlined by #entangledRule("A.5.19") and its corresponding sub-rules.
+4.1.2) <4.1.2> A runner may segment their run if and only if they follow the rules regarding segmentation as outlined by #entangledRule("A.5.19") and its corresponding sub-rules.\
 4.1.3) <4.1.3> Runs must demonstrate all advancements have been obtained.
 - This constitutes at least one of the following:
-- 4.1.2.a) The advancement file from the world is submitted.
+- 4.1.3.a) The advancement file from the world is submitted.
-- 4.1.2.b) World files are submitted.
+- 4.1.3.b) World files are submitted.
-- 4.1.2.c) An advancement tracker is displayed the count of advancements have been completed.
+- 4.1.3.c) An advancement tracker is displayed the count of advancements have been completed.
-- 4.1.2.d) SpeedRunIGT is set to the right category and autostops.
+- 4.1.3.d) SpeedRunIGT is set to the right category and autostops.
 #entangled[Entangled Rule(s):]\
 #entangled[4.1.3 is referenced by: ] #entangledRule("CE24.1.2")\
 4.1.4) All runs begin on world load.